Which of the Following Is True When Joining PVC Conduit: A Complete Guide

 Understanding PVC Conduit Basics

 PVC conduit stands for polyvinyl chloride conduit, a type of electrical tubing designed to protect and route electrical wiring.
-Unlike metallic conduits such as EMT or rigid metal conduit, PVC conduit is non-conductive, making it safer for certain applications where grounding is not required through the conduit itself.
+Even so, unlike metallic conduits such as EMT or rigid metal conduit, PVC conduit is non-conductive, making it safer for certain applications where grounding is not required through the conduit itself.
 PVC conduit comes in various sizes, typically ranging from ½ inch to 4 inches in diameter, and is available in different schedule thicknesses depending on the application requirements.

 Methods for Joining PVC Conduit